 A variety of blood tests for immune issues are available.
 For more information CLICK HERE

-Hysteroscopy is the most essential method for diagnosing and treating intrauterine pathology which may adversely affect fertility.
-Examples include:
+Hysteroscopy is the gold standard for diagnosing and treating intrauterine pathology which may adversely affect fertility.

-Developmental anomalies of the uterus, such as septum of uterus.
-Hysteroscopic septum resection can usually be performed relatively straightforward as a brief procedure.
+Developmental anomalies of the uterus, such as a septum of uterus.
+Hysteroscopic septum resection can usually be performed as a relatively straightforward and quick procedure.

-Hysteroscopy is the method of choice for treatment of intrauterine adhesions and is both safer and more effective than blind curettage.
+Hysteroscopy is the method of choice for treatment of intrauterine adhesions and is both safe and effective when performed by expert gynaecological surgeons.

-Endometrial polyps are hyperplastic endometrial growths that extend into the uterine cavity.
+Endometrial polyps are almost always benign endometrial growths that protrude into the uterine cavity.
 Polyps may interfere with implantation, cause local inflammation or distortion of the uterine cavity.
-Polyps can be easily removed via hysteroscopy (hysteroscopic polypectomy).
+They can be easily removed via hysteroscopy (hysteroscopic polypectomy).

-At Serum, we are pioneers in the performance of the “implantation cuts” at the fundus of the uterus.
-During a routine hysteroscopy, the doctor uses the operative scissors to perform cutting points at the bottom of the uterus along a line which extends between the entrances of the tubes on each side.
-The depth of the cutting is up to the emergence of healthy tissue.
+At Serum, we have pioneered a procedure called hysteroscopy with implantation cuts During a routine hysteroscopy, the doctor uses the operative scissors to perform small cuts at the bottom of the uterus (fundus) along a line which extends between the entrances of the tubes on each side.
+The depth of the cuts extends down to healthy tissue.
 The fundus of the uterus is the implantation site of the embryo and by doing this technique we increase the probability for the embryo to implant.

-Laparoscopy is considered generally as the definitive test for the evaluation of tubal factors.
+Laparoscopy and dye test is the gold standard for the evaluation of tubal factor infertility.
 Injection of a dilute dye through a cannula attached to the cervix during laparoscopy, permits evaluation of the patency of the tubes.

-Laparoscopy provides a panoramic view of the pelvis.
-Consequently, it can identify pelvic pathology such as adhesions and endometriosis that adversely affect fertility.
-Most importantly, laparoscopy offers the opportunity to treat disease such as destruction of adhesions, excision or ablation of endomteriotic implants and removal of fibroids.
+On top that Laparoscopy provides a panoramic view of the pelvis and hence it can identify pathology such as adhesions or endometriosis that can adversely affect fertility.
+Most importantly, laparoscopy offers the opportunity to “see and treat” a wide range of pathology such as adhesions, ovarian cysts, hydrosalpinges, endometriotic lesions and fibroids.